Key Features of MariaDB Xpand

 Flexible Deployment Options

 Xpand can be deployed wherever CentOS 7.4+ is available -- in clouds (AWS, Rackspace, Azure) or on commodity hardware of your choice.
-For more on recommended hardware platforms, see "Deploy Xpand Performance Topology".
+For more on recommended hardware platforms, see "Deploy Xpand Topology".

 Xpand utilizes MySQL syntax and constructs for SQL, DML, DDL, triggers, and stored procedures.
 For current MySQL users, that means that your present environment is likely already compatible with Xpand.
 Although similar to MySQL, Xpand was actually built from the ground-up.
 For additional information, see "MariaDB Xpand and MariaDB Enterprise Server Compatibility".